Updated Feb. 12

-Some counties are asking residents to sign up to be notified about vaccine availability, and the state is piloting a website where you will eventually be able to find out when it’s your turn to get a shot.
+Some counties are asking residents to sign up to be notified about vaccine availability.
 Health systems are identifying patients to receive the vaccine, but whether your doctor will call you varies heavily depending on supply and demand.

 There is an independently run directory of clinics and health systems administering the vaccine, including information about how to make an appointment.
 This directory was created by volunteers who are calling individual locations every 36 hours to find out what vaccines are available and for whom.
 CapRadio has not verified the information on this site.

 Below, find our best answers to how the state is handling the roll-out (see the state's vaccine website here) but know that the details are changing.
 We will continue to update this page as new information comes out.

 - Who is eligible to get vaccinated right now?

 - How can people age 65 and older get the vaccine?